Publishing Below-Threshold Triangle Counts under Local Weight Differential Privacy: Introduction

-\paragraph{We develop a scalable algorithm to compute the smooth sensitivity in Section \ref{sec:smooth}.} Smooth sensitivity \cite{nissimsmooth} is a standard tool for reducing the amount of noise added to released statistics and can yield substantial accuracy improvements in the weighted setting.
+\textbf{We develop a scalable algorithm to compute the smooth sensitivity in Section \ref{sec:smooth}.} Smooth sensitivity \cite{nissimsmooth} is a standard tool for reducing the amount of noise added to released statistics and can yield substantial accuracy improvements in the weighted setting.
 However, computing a sufficiently tight smooth sensitivity bound is often computationally expensive in practice \cite{hillebrand2023communication}.
 Although there are algorithms for computing smooth sensitivity in the unweighted setting, directly applying those bounds to the weighted setting would drastically overestimate the sensitivity and therefore inject far more noise than necessary.
-To overcome this, we develop an algorithm that computes the local $\beta$-smooth sensitivity in $O(d^2 \log^3 d)$ time for a node of degree $d$.
-Importantly, this running time is independent of the magnitude of the edge weights, so the method remains scalable even when weights are large.
-The key idea is to maintain and update two balanced binary search trees so that we can capture the relevant local changes without recomputing from scratch.
-We remark that in typical road or communication networks node degrees are generally well below $10^4$.
-This implies that our smooth sensitivity computation, which depends on the maximum degree, can be carried out within practical running time and is therefore scalable in these settings.
+By exploiting the knowledge of graph structure, we develop an algorithm that computes the local \(\beta\)-smooth sensitivity in \(O(d^2 \log^2 d)\) time for a node of degree \(d\).
+The key idea is to maintain a sorted array so that we can capture the relevant local changes without recomputing the sensitivity from scratch.
+We remark that in typical road or communication networks node degrees are generally well below \(10^4\).
+This implies that our smooth sensitivity computation can be carried out within practical running time and is therefore scalable in these settings.

-In addition to these two main contributions, in Section~\ref{sec:algo} we adapt the unbiased estimator from \cite{unbiased_histo}, originally proposed for privately releasing histograms, so that it can be used to release an unbiased estimate of the number of triangles under our weighted-graph model.
-This extends the use of unbiased randomized response techniques for subgraph counting from the unweighted setting \cite{suppakitpaisarn2025counting} to the weighted setting considered here.
+In addition to these two main contributions, in Section~\ref{sec:algo}, we propose to use the unbiased estimator from \cite{unbiased_histo}, originally proposed for privately releasing histograms, so that it can be used to release an unbiased estimate of the number of triangles under our weighted-graph model.
 When we use the biased estimator, the resulting error scales linearly with the number of triangles in the input graph.
 In contrast, with the unbiased estimator, the error scales on the order of the square root of the number of triangles.
 Consequently, for graphs with many triangles, our algorithm achieves a significantly smaller relative error.